Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 6 plugs for the table
 - 2 plugs for the TV

 ### b.
-Meeting Room
+Meetings Room

 The meeting room is 25m² and is designed to fit 8 to 10 peoples.

-The meeting room have to contain:
+The meetings romms have to contain:
 - 1 rectangle table
 - 10 chairs
 - 1 TV or video projector